* U.S. Treasury chief Lew tells emerging markets to get house in order

 By Wayne Cole

-As finance ministers and central bank chiefs from the Group of 20 developed and emerging countries gather ahead of a weekend meeting in Sydney, many are already talking at cross purposes.
+As finance ministers and central bank chiefs from the Group of 20 developed and emerging gather ahead of a weekend meeting in Sydney, many are already talking at cross purposes.

 “Emerging markets need to take steps of their own to get their fiscal house in order and put structural reforms in place,” U.S. Treasury Secretary Jack Lew said at a financial conference in Sydney ahead of the ministerial meetings.